Global HiringContact us

 Public holidays in Australia

-In Australia, public holidays are days when all employees are entitled to have a day off work.
-Employers can ask employees to work on a public holiday if the request is ‘reasonable,’ but employees can also refuse if their reason for refusing is ‘reasonable.’
-There are no strict guidelines as to what counts as reasonable, but you should consider things like the needs of the business and whether the employee will receive additional pay for working on the public holiday.
+In Australia, public holidays are days when employees are generally entitled to take the day off work.
+Employers may request that employees work on a public holiday if the request is considered ‘reasonable,’ and employees may refuse the request if their refusal is also ‘reasonable.’
+Determining what is reasonable depends on factors such as the needs of the business, the type of work performed, personal circumstances of the employee and whether additional pay or another form of compensation will be provided.

 Pay for public holidays in Australia